fortify/github-action/README.md

 <!-- START-INCLUDE:env-fod-connection.md -->

 **`FOD_URL`** - REQUIRED
-Fortify on Demand URL, for example https://ams.fortify.com
+Fortify on Demand URL, for example https://ams.fortify.com.
+Note: Using GitHub Secrets to define this URL may cause links back to FoD to be rendered incorrectly, for example in GitHub Action workflow summaries.
+It is highly recommended to either hard-code the URL in your workflow, or to use [GitHub Variables](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/store-information-in-variables)  instead of GitHub Secrets.

 **`FOD_CLIENT_ID` & `FOD_CLIENT_SECRET`** - REQUIRED*
 Required when authenticating with an API key: FoD Client ID (API key) and Secret (API secret).